ControlUp Architecture & Security Concepts

 All data objects are encrypted locally, at the Console/Monitor instances, before being transmitted over the network to the relevant web services/database.

-The ControlUp Incidents database is hosted on a Microsoft SQL database, the location of the database depends on the chosen ControlUp topology:
+The ControlUp Incidents database is hosted on a Microsoft SQL database.

-- ControlUp Hybrid Cloud Mode – In this mode the Incidents database is stored on the ControlUp AWS RDS instance
+ControlUp Hybrid Cloud Mode – In this mode the Incidents database is stored on the ControlUp's AWS RDS instance

 Incident Triggers are definitions of significant events that should be recorded by ControlUp for later analysis.
 Each trigger includes a list of conditions that specify when the incident will be recorded and which follow-up actions will be performed at that time.